akka/alpakka-kafka/docs/src/main/paradox/consumer.md

 ## Connecting Producer and Consumer

-For cases when you need to read messages from one topic, transform or enrich them, and then write to another topic you can use `Consumer.committableSource` and connect it to a `Producer.committingSink`.
-The `committingSink` will commit the offset back to the consumer after successfully publishing messages.
+For cases when you need to read messages from one topic, transform or enrich them, and then write to another topic you can use `Consumer.committableSource` and connect it to a `Producer.sinkWithCommitting`.
+The `sinkWithCommitting` will commit the offset back to the consumer regularly.

-The `committingSink` accepts implementations `ProducerMessage.Envelope` (@scaladoc[API](akka.kafka.ProducerMessage$$Envelope)) that contain the offset to commit the consumption of the originating message (of type `ConsumerMessage.Committable` (@scaladoc[API](akka.kafka.ConsumerMessage$$Committable))).
+The `sinkWithCommitting` accepts implementations `ProducerMessage.Envelope` (@scaladoc[API](akka.kafka.ProducerMessage$$Envelope)) that contain the offset to commit the consumption of the originating message (of type `ConsumerMessage.Committable` (@scaladoc[API](akka.kafka.ConsumerMessage$$Committable))).
 See @ref[Producing messages](producer.md#producing-messages) about different implementations of `Envelope` supported.

 Scala
 : @@ snip [snip](/tests/src/test/scala/docs/scaladsl/ConsumerExample.scala) { #consumerToProducerSink }